staff-engineer/staff-engineer.github.io/content/posts/02_staff_expectations/index.md

 ## Communicate clearly and bring clarity
 ![](./communication.png)

 Miscommunication is often a source of most problems at work (and in life).
-Misunderstanding can often result in poor performance, subpar quality, stressed people, or wasted time.
+Misunderstanding can result in poor performance, subpar quality, stressed people, or wasted time.
 The role of staff engineers is to bring [clarity and alignment](https://alexewerlof.substack.com/p/6-ways-staffs-reach-clarity).